SeekerOfCause/portfolio_site/posts/deployoment.md

 ## Creating a Next.js app

-### Step 1:
+### Step 1: Installing Node.js and npm

-**Installing Node.js and npm.**

   Once you have set up your VM, you need to install Node.js and npm on Ubuntu 22.04.
 You can do this by running the following commands:

   >`sudo apt-get update`
   >`sudo apt-get install node.js`
   >`sudo apt-get install npm`

-### Step 2:

- **Creating a directory for the site and setting up the Next.js app with npx create-next-app**
+### Step 2: Creating a directory for the site and setting up the Next.js app with npx create-next-app

  Next, we need to create a directory for the site and set up the Next.js app.
 You can do this by running the following commands: